Arizona

 The voting systems used in Arizona are Optical Scan and DRE.

-Direct Recording Electronic (DRE): All the information about who and what you are voting for is on an electronic screen like a TV or computer screen.
+Direct Recording Electronic (DRE) is the newest system in use in the U.S. All the information about who and what you are voting for is on an electronic screen like a TV or computer screen.

-There are many variations of DREs because lots of companies are inventing new ones, and many cities, counties and states are trying them out.
-Usually, after you have signed in, the poll workers will give you a card that you slide into a device to start your voting session.
+• Usually, after you have signed in, the poll workers will give you a card that you slide into a device to start your voting session.

-Some of these devices will show all of the candidates and ballot choices on one big screen.
-Often, with these big screen devices you push a button next to the name of the candidate you want to vote for (or yes or no on a ballot measure).
-On other DREs, the screen is set up to show pages.
-On each screen or page, there will probably be one thing to vote on.
-For example, on one screen or page, you might vote for president.
-Then you might move to the next page to vote for senator.
-Often these small-screen devices have a touch screen where you touch the screen next to the name of the person you want to vote for.
-Other devices have a key pad.
-And some have a keyboard, so you can write in the name of someone you want to vote for.
+• On other DREs, the screen is set up to show pages.
+There will probably be one thing on which to vote on each screen or page.
+For example, on one screen or page, you might vote for the president.
+Then you might move to the next page to vote for a senator.
+Often these small-screen devices have a touch screen, where you touch the screen next to the name of the person you want to vote for.

-You let the system know you are finished voting by pushing a button, touching the screen or entering something on a keypad.
+• You let the system know you are finished voting by pushing a button, touching the screen or entering something on a keypad.

 You can learn more about voting systems by checking out the Elections Assistance Commission's (EAC) resource.